 In 2019, we will publish a single, new agriculture certification program that builds on the best of both existing programs.
 As a first step, we adopted in July 2018 the Terms of Reference for the new sustainable agriculture standard.
 Summarized, our new sustainable agriculture standard will be designed to maximize positive social, environmental, and economic impact, while offering farmers an enhanced framework to improve their livelihoods while protecting the landscapes where they live and work.

-On December 3rd, we launched the first round of public consultation for the new standard.
-This public consultation process is an essential step to creating a stronger approach to certification—one that calls for deeper engagement and greater transparency along the entire supply chain.
-You are invited to take the consultation survey; our detailed Q&A contains explanations and further details around the choices that were made in the standard.
+On December 3, 2018, we launched the first round of public consultation for the new standard, which closed on February 28, 2019.
+This public consultation process was an essential step to creating a stronger approach to certification—one that calls for deeper engagement and greater transparency along the entire supply chain.

 The new program will integrate new technologies with proven, effective systems.
 In addition to a new standard, it will include a new chain of custody, a new fee structure, and a new labeling policy for companies sourcing certified products.
 Our new program will emphasize outcomes and adaptability to local contexts, organizational structures, and activities.